 Running miles and miles can be tough on your body.
 Chances are you will feel sore the next day.

-That’s why it’s good to invest in gear and equipment that will make this experience all the more easier.
+That’s why it’s good to invest in running gear that will make this experience all the more easier.

-Along with a good pair of running shoes, a good pair of comfortable and supportive running tights are at the top of the list when it comes to running gear.
-Comfort over style is key!
+Along with a good pair of running shoes, comfortable and supportive running tights are at the top of the list when it comes to essential running gear.

-After all, there’s nothing worse than a pair that are either too loose and start bunching up at your ankles, or too tight and start pinching your waist.
+After all, there’s nothing worse than a pair of running leggings that either too loose and start bunching up at your ankles, or too tight and start pinching your waist.

-Compression tights essentially squeeze your legs in all the right places whilst you run.
+Compression leggings essentially squeeze your legs in all the right places whilst you run.

 The definition of compress is literally to squeeze and apply pressure, so that can only mean the tights are going to be tighter than normal.
 Think skin tight!